SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Pressing *Relocate* creates a new origin and updates the arrival table and the parameters displayed in the Location tab.

-Undoing and redoing actions is availalbe by buttons and :ref:`hot keys <sec-scolv-hotkeys>`.
+Undoing and redoing actions is available by buttons and :ref:`hot keys <sec-scolv-hotkeys>`.

 .. figure:: media/scolv/tab_previous-next.png